Max-Derner/python-lessons/Lesson_01/section_01_supplements/default_args_example.md

 # Example of when things go wrong
-Say we define these two functions (again, the same wisdom holds for class methods):
+Say we define these two functions (again, the same wisdom holds for methods belonging to a class):
 ```python
 # mutable default
 def add_to_list(value, list_to_add_to: list = []):